10 Life Lessons by Guru Nanak Dev Ji

 6 minute read

 Guru Nanak Dev Ji, the founder of Sikhism was the first of the ten Sikh gurus who helped in formulating the pillars on which Sikhism was established.
-His teachings are inscribed in the Guru Granth Sahib and they continue to be the guiding principles for not only Sikhs but people across communities and religions.
+10 teachings of Guru Nanak Dev ji in English and Guru Granth Sahib continue to be the guiding principles for Sikhs and people across communities and religions.
 He preached many life-long lessons and teachings that can be applied today and have become even more important and much-needed values in today’s turbulent times.
-In order to get a better understanding of his philosophy, we bring you the 10 life lessons that you can learn from Guru Nanak Dev Ji.
+In order to get a better understanding of his philosophy, here is everything you need to know about 10 teachings of Guru Nanak Dev ji.

 ‘Ik Onkar’ – One God